Boardwalk update 12/8/2020

 Boardwalk update 10/10/2020

 A little bit of a setback this morning with heavy rain that came from feeder bands of Hurricane Delta.
-This resulted in water coming through the exterior walls into a number of units that had already been dried.
+This resulted in water coming through the exterior walls into several units that had already been dried.
 We have video to show the adjuster.
 Also, leakage through the roof on the 3-story office section.
 Went back through all units to check for water.
 ServPro put equipment back in units that got wet – these should be dry by Monday.
 Communicated to the adjuster about today’s issues and he responded to continue to rectify.
 He will be onsite this coming week.
 ServPro will not be on site tomorrow but will be back Monday to check drying. – DB

 Boardwalk update 10/09/2020

 Just left Boardwalk – final stages of ServPro work is in progress and due to wrap up this weekend.
-The Adjuster has advised that all of their personnel have been sent home for Thursday , Friday, and the weekend due to the storm about to make landfall in Louisiana.
+The Adjuster has advised that all their personnel have been sent home for Thursday, Friday, and the weekend due to the storm about to make landfall in Louisiana.
 As a result, it will now be later in the week next week, not Monday, before he will be here to go through all the units.
 Waiting to hear back from Otis on delivery of the rest of the parts for the elevators.

 Linked below is the update on status of units relative to ServPro’s work. – DB